HomeArchiveBlog

 return y

-Kernels can define nested kernels as local helper kernels.
-A nested kernel must be declared at the top level of the enclosing kernel body, must use exactly one @kernel decorator, and can be called like any other kernel.
+Kernels can define nested kernels as local helpers.
+A nested kernel must be declared at the top level of the enclosing kernel body, use exactly one @kernel decorator, and can be called like any other kernel.

 @kernel